AtiqurCode/quasar-firebase-authentication-boilerplate/README.md

-# Authentication Login/Register boilplate using vuejs and firebase database (vuefire)
+# Authentication Login/Register boilerplate using vueJS and firebase database (vuefire)

-A Authentication Login/Register boilerplate using Vuejs and Firebase database (Vuefire).
+An Authentication Login/Register boilerplate using Vuejs and Firebase database (Vuefire).

-### Create firebase project
+### Create Firebase project

-Go to the: [Firebase Console](https://console.firebase.google.com/) Create a new project and get the firebase configuration.
+Go to the: [Firebase Console](https://console.firebase.google.com/) Create a new project and get the Firebase configuration.
+Here are the instructions on how you can create the project with a screenshot or you may find a blog/tutorial to create any project.
+What you need from the project is to get the Firebase config data to config with the project .env file

 ![Screenshot 1](https://raw.githubusercontent.com/AtiqurCode/quasar-firebase-authentication-boilerplate/master/public/screenshot/firebase-project-create-1.png)
 ![Screenshot 2](https://raw.githubusercontent.com/AtiqurCode/quasar-firebase-authentication-boilerplate/master/public/screenshot/firebase-project-create-2.png)